vLAR-group/DM-NeRF/README.md

 ```
 ##### Qualitative Evaluation

-For other qualitative evaluations, you can simply change the config file and then run:
+For other qualitative evaluations, you can change the config file change 'render=True' to 'mani_demo=True' in a specific config file, assign target objects in 'objs_info.json' and then run:

 ```bash
 CUDA_VISIBLE_DEVICES=0 python -u test_dmsr.py --config configs/dmsr/test/study.txt

 ```